gridbugs/gridbugs.org/collections/_posts/2023-05-10-program-an-arduino-without-the-ide.md

 usbcore               385024  13 pl2303,usbserial,xhci_hcd,snd_usb_audio,usbhid,snd_usbmidi_lib,xpad,usb_storage,uvcvideo,btusb,xhci_pci,uas,ch341
 ```

-When you connect the Elagoo Nano via a USB cable, you'll see this in the output
+When you connect the Elegoo Nano via a USB cable, you'll see this in the output
 of `dmesg`:
 ```
 ...